Community Service Agenda

 At the heart of CSA lies its weekly educational presentation series.
 This dynamic initiative brings together healthcare professionals virtually and in-person to delve into high-yield medical topics presented by experts.
 The success of these sessions is evident in the escalating attendance, from an initial average of 40 participants per presentation in 2021 to over 100 health workers in recent gatherings.
 Topics span a spectrum of medical conditions relevant to rural Ghana, ranging from malaria and diabetes to strokes.

-Weekly presentations from topic experts that highlight evidence-based practices are instrumental to helping physicians in Ghana stay current.
+Weekly presentations from topic experts, which describe evidence-based clinical guidelines, are instrumental for physicians in northern Ghana to deliver quality patient care.

-An integral part of the CSA project is GMH’s annual Adult and Pediatric Basic Life Support training course.
-This hands-on training course equips physicians and nurses in the Upper East and Upper West Region with critical lifesaving skills.
-What makes this initiative sustainable is the subsequent “training-the-trainers” model, whereby course participants are transformed into proficient trainers who, in turn, disseminate their knowledge to nurses at their respective hospital sites.
+The CSA project includes annual clinical training courses on adult, pediatric and neonatal resuscitation.
+These hands-on courses equip physicians and nurses in the Upper East and Upper West Region with critical lifesaving skills.
+What makes this sustainable is its “train-the-trainers” model, whereby trainees become proficient trainers who, in turn, teach the course to nurses at their respective hospital sites.

-GMH’s annual Adult and Pediatric Basic Life Support training is designed to equip healthcare workers with critical lifesaving skills.
+GMH delivers an annual Adult, Pediatric and Neonatal Basic Life Support course to equip healthcare workers with critical lifesaving skills.

 RESEARCH & EVALUATION